 - Follow label directions for the proper application method and rate.
-Using reduced application rates favors survival of the stronger individuals in the pest population.
-The use of lower rates where possible is a good practice, but it is not a scientifically-proven resistance management technique.
+Using reduced application rates favors the survival of the stronger individuals in the pest population.
+The use of lower rates where possible is a good practice, but it is not a scientifically proven resistance management technique.

 - Minimize the use of long-residual insecticides.
 When persistent pesticides must be used, consider where they can be used in a rotation scheme to provide the control needed and with a minimum length of exposure.
 Select insecticides that are least damaging to populations of natural enemies.

 - When feasible, spot treat (e.g., field edges or other hot spots) or leave unsprayed areas within treated fields or adjacent “refuge” fields.
 The pesticide-susceptible individuals in the untreated area will interbreed with resistant ones and dilute the resistance genes in the population.

 - Keep good records of insecticide use to aid in planning for future years.
 Note the insect species that were present in the field, which insecticides were applied and where, and the level of control that was achieved.
-Record the rate, timing and number of insecticide applications made.
+Record the rate, timing, and the number of insecticide applications made.

 Applying two or more pesticides with different modes of action in a tank-mix or pre-pack may delay the onset of, or mitigate, existing pest resistance.
 Tank-mixing allows for adjusting of the ratio of pesticides to fit local pest and environmental conditions, while premixes are formulated by the manufacturer.
 The different pesticides in the mixture must be active against the target pest so that insects with resistance to one mode of action are controlled by a pesticide partner with a different mode of action.
 Theoretically, repeated use of any tank-mix or pre-pack combination may give rise to insecticide resistance, if resistance mechanisms to each insecticide in the mix arise together but the probability is very low.